 About Citizens’ Academy

-The Citizen Academy is a program designed to provide Jefferson County residents firsthand information about how their sheriff’s office works, in an interactive classroom setting.
-Academy classes are held one night a week for 10 weeks, from 6 to 9 p.m.
+The Citizens' Academy is a program designed to provide Jefferson County residents firsthand information about how their sheriff’s office works, in an interactive classroom setting.
+Academy classes are held every Wednesday night for 10 weeks, from 6 to 9 p.m.
+The dates for the 2022 academy are September 14 to November 16.
 The academy is held at the Jefferson County Sheriff’s Office (JCSO) Headquarters in Golden, Colorado.

 Why host a Citizens’ Academy?